Cold Weather Concrete

-With the approach of winter, it’s time to remember cold weather concrete practices.
+This week’s cold temperatures tell us all – winter is here!
+Now it’s time to refresh our knowledge of cold weather concrete practices.
 According to the American Concrete Institute (ACI)’s publication, “Guide to Cold Weather Concreting,” (ACI 306R) cold weather is defined as any time the air temperature falls or is expected to fall below 40°F during the protection period (the time required to prevent concrete from being affected by cold weather).

 Cold weather affects concrete in many ways.
 Hydration in concrete, the process of gaining strength, is a chemical reaction.
 When concrete is placed at cold temperatures, hydration can be slowed - even stopped - which impacts finishing and curing times.
 Permanent damage can also occur if concrete freezes at an early age.